luismts/100-days-of-blockchain-code/README.md

  ### Day 62: September 18, 2018
  ##### Decentralized Applications course

-**Today's Progress**: Read articles about blockchain development best praticises from Consensys.
+**Today's Progress**: Read articles about blockchain development best practices from Consensys.

-**Thoughts**: Consensys also has a section dedicated about random number generation.
-This is great because I need to implement this in `Etherlanders`.
-It says that renarating random numbers is an area of active research so there is no best solution (yet).
+**Thoughts**: Consensys also has a section dedicated to random number generation.
+This is great because I need to implement this in Etherlanders.
+It says that generating random numbers still is an area of active research so there is no best solution (yet).

 > Current best-in-class solutions include Bitcoin block headers (verified through [http://btcrelay.org](http://btcrelay.org))